 He who dwells in the shelter of the Most High, Will abide in the shadow of the Almighty.
 Psalms 91:1

-The concept of hospitality has a much higher meaning than is commonly thought of today, at least in my part of the world.
+hospitality has a much higher meaning than is commonly thought of today, at least in my part of the world.
 Although the everyday application remains valid, it lacks the depth of its’ original intent.

-True hospitality is personal.
-Its requires effort and energy, commitment, an awareness of other’s needs, preferences and desires – even unspoken ones.
-This goes well past the hospitality industry, e.g. hotels, restaurants and other home away from home establishments.
-Although once staying in a hotel adept at hospitality or eaten in a truly hospitable restaurant you do not forget the experience.
+hospitality industry, e.g. hotels, restaurants, and other home-away-from-home establishments.
+Although once residing in a hotel adept at hospitality or eating in a truly hospitable restaurant you do not forget the experience.

 Hospitality Is An Action

 I have had such opportunities and it is nourishment for the soul and body – and generally a bit of a shock to the wallet!
 Still, there is something special about feeling, well, special.
-Here is a description of what I am talking about from a review of Hotel Dina in Greece:
+Here is a description of what I am talking about from a review of

-hospitality“In the evenings, if she saw us sitting outside, she’d pull out an unlabeled bottle of local white wine, pour us each a glass and leave the bottle or grill us up some octopus.
+“In the evenings, if she saw us sitting outside, she’d pull out an unlabeled bottle of local white wine, pour us each a glass and leave the bottle or grill us up some octopus.
 A little pat on the shoulder for me in the afternoon, a fresh towel at night, a cup of Greek coffee in the morning.
 Everything Dina did seemed to be touched with a sense of grace and humor.
 She was as warm as the sun on our yet-to-be-burned shoulders.
 The words she spoke to me weren’t necessarily understood, but her meaning was always clear.
 “You are most welcome.”

 The Greeks have a word for it, but don’t they seem to have a word for everything?
 In this case, the word is philoxenia.
 Philos= love, xeno= stranger.
 Essentially, the word means “hospitality” but that definition is too facile.
 One enters a Greek household and one is immediately offered a drink and something to eat.
 Taking care of a guest’s wants and needs is deeply ingrained into the culture.
 There is a sense of generosity that seems completely unstrained.
 As a guest of Dina’s, even though this was ultimately (and I do not mean this cynically) to be. a moneyed transaction, I found her kindness was not something that was paid for.
 My stay with her completely refreshing in every sense of the word.
 I felt restored.
 And I am most grateful.”